Somers High School (New York)

-Somers High School is a public high school in Lincolndale, New York.
+Somers High School is a public high school in Lincolndale, New York, United States.

 Academics

 Somers High School offers a New York State regents curriculum augmented by Advanced Placement courses and a variety of electives.
 The school has local chapters of the National Honor Society and National Foreign Language Honor Society.

-For the 2006–2007 school year Somers had a graduation rate of 100% with 97% receiving a regents diploma and 61% receiving a regents diploma with advanced designation.
-Of graduating students: 77% enrolled in a 4-year college, 18% enrolled in a 2-year college, 5% became employed full-time, and less than 1% joined the military.
+For the 2006–2007 school year, Somers had a graduation rate of 100%, with 97% receiving a regents diploma and 61% receiving a regents diploma with advanced designation.
+Of graduating students 77% enrolled in a four-year college, 18% enrolled in a two-year college, 5% became employed full-time, and fewer than 1% joined the military.

-In 2008, Alexander Saeboe won 2nd place in the team competition at the prestigious Siemens Competition in Math, Science & Technology.
+In 2008 Alexander Saeboe won second place in the team competition at the prestigious Siemens Competition in Math, Science & Technology.

 Athletics

 Somers High School's mascot is an elephant, and teams' nickname is the Tuskers, both in honor of the town being known for hosting the first American circus.